 Road to India

 If homemade Indian food gets your mouth watering, then why not send your helper along to a one-off cooking class with local mummy, Pooja Kamath Manohar?
-Pooja runs classes for helpers out of her kitchen and will guide your FDW through a host of delish Indian dishes so that they can bring a taste of India to your own dining table.
-Materials and recipes are provided, and the girls get to eat their tasty efforts together once it’s ready to devour.
+Pooja runs classes for helpers out of her kitchen and will guide your FDW through a host of delish Indian dishes so they can bring a taste of India to your dining table.
+Materials and recipes are provided, and the girls get to eat their taste their dishes together after it’s done.
 HoneyKids’ readers signing up their helpers will receive a $10 discount on the price (usual price $70), so be sure to mention us when making your booking!

 Road to India, Anchorvale Drive, Senkang; www.facebook.com/groups/843017725757398/